-On the University's Grounds, administrative buildings are generally open from 8:00 a.m. until 5:00 p.m., Monday through Friday, and academic buildings are generally open from 7:00 a.m. until 10:30 p.m., Monday through Friday unless otherwise posted.
+On the University's Grounds, administrative buildings are generally open from 8:00 a.m. until Monday through Friday, 5:00 p.m., academic buildings are generally open from 7:00 a.m. until 10:30 p.m., Monday through Friday unless otherwise posted.
 Certain programs, schools and facilities may vary from these general times based on programs, unique needs, and other factors.
 Academic and administrative buildings are generally open to the public during business hours.
 The exterior doors on all recently constructed facilities are equipped with electronic access systems.
 Many of the University's older facilities are accessible with individual keys.
-The University operates under a three-tiered master key system.
+The University operates under a master key system.
 University policy requires documentation of all key requests, approvals, and distribution.

 Many cultural and athletic events held in University facilities are open to the public.
-Other facilities, such as the bookstore, libraries and performance centers, are likewise open to the public unless otherwise posted.
-The University of Virginia Health System facilities are generally open to the public during business hours.
-Various departments enter these facilities by a card reader to limit access to employees and students.
+Other facilities, such as the bookstore, libraries, and performance centers, are likewise open to the public unless otherwise posted.

+The University of Virginia Health System facilities in Charlottesville are generally open to the public during business hours.
+Various medical clinics and facilities use a card reader to limit access to employees, visitors, patients, and students.
 The majority of the medical facilities are electronically secured at 6:00 p.m.
-Unarmed security officers patrol the facilities and are responsible for manually securing the remaining facilities, according to schedule.
-Armed University Police officers also patrol the interior and exterior of all facilities.
+Unarmed security officers patrol the facilities and are responsible for manually securing the remaining facilities. according to schedule.
+Armed University Police officers also patrol the interior and exterior of all main Grounds facilities.

-Should a student, staff, or faculty member need access to a secured building after hours, they Security call UVA Dispatch should at 434-924-5048.
+Should a student, staff, or faculty member need access to a secured building after hours, they should call UVA Security Dispatch at 434-924-5048.
 If approved, a security officer will unlock a specific door.
 Should this facility not be on the security rotation, UPD may dispatch an officer to assist with the request.
 In all cases, the person making the request will be required to show a valid University of Virginia ID card to the responding officer before being given access to the facility.